SkeltonThatcher/aws-vpc-peering-terraform/README.md

 * Clone the repo
 * Create terraform.tfvars
+* Create an EC2 keypair
 * Create an S3 bucket
-* Update the init.sh BUCKET var with the S3 bucket name
+* Update the init.sh BUCKET var with the S3 bucket name and the desired AWS region
 * Run the init.sh file
 * Run terraform plan (to plan the deployment)
 * Run terraform apply (to apply the plan and deploy all resources)